 We had put off visiting Iceland for so long, as we thought it was too expensive.
 But we were tempted by cheap easyJet flights and photos of those dramatic landscapes.
 Admittedly the car hire and accommodation are going to be your biggest outgoings, but self-catering will keep costs down, and if you travel independently, exploring Iceland’s natural wonders and hiking through it’s expansive landscape is totally FREE!
-Check out these other tips to save money on a family trip to Iceland.
+There are definitely ways to do Iceland on a budget.

 We love the energy, the ornate temples, the colourful markets, the polite people and the food… oh my THE FOOD!
 Oh, and of course the incredible beaches!
 Don’t rush straight to the islands though, enjoy your first few days in bustling Bangkok.
 It has to be our favourite city to explore with our boys (check out our Bangkok with kids itinerary).

-Thailand is one of the most accessible countries we’ve visited with the boys.
+There are so many reasons to travel Thailand with kids.
+It’s easily one of the most accessible countries we’ve visited with the boys.
 Many restaurants, even along the once backpacker enclave of Th Khao San, have highchairs, and we found that some beach restaurants in Ko Lanta have toys and kids’ play areas.
 Also, kid-friendly food is available everywhere; think sticky rice, banana pancakes, and tropical fruit aplenty.
 Throw in tuk-tuk rides, exploring mystical temples, and jumping in the waves crashing on to tropical islands, and you have the perfect mix for a fantastic family adventure holiday.